prebid/prebid.github.io/dev-docs/modules/gppControl_usnat.md

 | gpp.consentData.gppString | `String` | The complete encoded GPP string. | |
 | gpp.consentData.pingData | `Object` | An object representing the current status of the CMP at the time consent data was fetched.
 See PingReturn in [IAB's CMP API doc](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md#ping) for further information. |  |

-{: .alert.alert-info :}
-In addition to the static approach described above, there is another means to pass already known GPP consent data of a user via the Prebid.js [First Party Data](https://docs.prebid.org/features/firstPartyData.html) feature.
-The values for `gppString` and `applicableSections` can be passed via the `ortb2.regs.gpp` and `ortb2.regs.gpp_sid` fields respectively; other fields in the GPP data object listed above are not available via the `ortb2` structure.
-If the GPP consent module is present and successfully obtains the consent information from the CMP, it will override the GPP values set originally in the `ortb2` object (as we assume the CMP's values will be more up-to-date).
-Please visit the [First Party Data](https://docs.prebid.org/features/firstPartyData.html) page for more overall information and examples.

 ### Examples